casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 [Install the contract](../../../developers/dapps/sending-deploys.md#sending-the-deploy) on the network via a deploy and verify the deploy status.
 You can also [monitor the event stream](../../../developers/dapps/sending-deploys.md#monitoring-the-event-stream-for-deploys) to see when your deploy is accepted.

-To observe the upgrade workflow you can install [the counter contract-v2](https://github.com/casper-ecosystem/counter/blob/57e3912735f93e1d0f667b936675964ecfdc6594/contract-v2/src/main.rs).
-If you explore the code, you will observe the different versions of the contract.
+To observe the upgrade workflow you can install the second contract version on the chain.
+This version contains the `counter_decrement` entry-point.
-- contract-v1 is the counter contract you can see in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet).
-- contract-v2 is the contract with the new entry point called `counter_decrement`.

 :::note

-Installing contract-v1 as shown in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet) is a prerequisite before installing contract-v2.
+Installing counter contract version 1 as shown in the [counter tutorial](/counter-testnet) is a prerequisite before installing counter contract version 2.

 :::

-Next, install the second contract version on the chain.
-This version contains the `counter_decrement` entry-point.

 ```bash
 casper-client put-deploy \